 - Category: Version update

-Tufin has released TOS R20-1, the first version of the Tufin Orchestration Suite in 2020.
-TOS 20-1 is available as GA now, delivering some improvements, e.g.
+Tufin has released TOS R22-2, the second version of the Tufin Orchestration Suite of 2022.

 Change Automation and Orchestration

 The Designer results include now not only the recommendations for rules but also the Access Request.

 If an auto-step with provisioning fails due to ticket dependencies, a new run of the Designer is needed.
 Then, the auto-step could be tried again.
 Now, the Designer can be run in this auto-step for provisioning to consider the latest changes.

 IPv6 Addresses can now be used in automation, e.g. Target selection, Designer, and Verifier.
 This is possible when Check Point R8x or FortiManager is used.

 In Rule Decommission workflows, now Designer and Provisioning can be split into separate (manual/automatic) steps.